 If you are unable to reach a satisfactory outcome you can choose to:

 - invite the other party to attend mediation which is a way of settling a dispute without legal action.
-The Department of Justice and Attorney General provides a free mediation service through its Dispute Resolution Branch
+A free mediation service is available through Dispute Resolution Centres

 - apply to the Magistrates Court to resolve your dispute, however resolving your dispute in the courts may take longer and cost more than using QCAT

 - apply to QCAT to resolve your dispute.

 |$28.60–$367.00 depending on amount claimed|

 For the full list of fees visit the Debt disputes fee listing.